RING SIZING GUIDE

 HOW TO MEASURE YOUR RING SIZE

 Ideally fingers should be sized properly by a profesional jeweller using a ring sizer.
-If this is not possible then the following may be sued to estimate your size.
+If this is not possible then the following may be used to estimate your size.

 Follow these directions to measure your finger.
 They will give an approximate guide to establish your ring size.
 For a completely accurate measurement go to a jeweller and have your finger sized precisely.